Connecting to popular MQTT-brokers

 -

-Issue: The connection to the broker was successfully established but it disconnected as soon as the synchronization for an attribute, asset or aspect was started.
+Issue: The connection to the broker was successfully established but it disconnected as soon as an attribute, asset or aspect has been added to the hierarchy.

 Some brokers might not allow sent messages to be retained.
 Make sure that the broker allows for receiving messages with a retained flag before activating it. - Maximum MQTT packages per second